 As noted by a United Nations Development Programme report, no other technology has found its way into the hands of so many people in so many places around the world as quickly as the mobile phone.

-Second, the connectivity this provides is transforming the way many communities gain access to information and services.
+Second, the connectivity these innovations provide is transforming the way many communities gain access to information and services.
 Studies have linked higher rates of mobile phone access to increased economic growth, and mobile technologies are beginning to positively impact human development.
 In the agricultural field, a growing number of studies are demonstrating some level of economic gain among farmers who use mobile phones to gain greater access to market data.

 For millions of people in countries like Kenya and the Philippines, banking through mobile devices is connecting households to formal banking services for the first time.
 And around the world, citizens and medical professionals are using their mobile phones for a range of services, from text messages that can promote maternal health to mobile data collection and other support for health workers in remote areas.